Where We Learn Matters

 About Green Apple

-A quarter of all Americans walk through the doors of a school every day.
-Yet instead of walking into places of opportunity, millions enter buildings where the air they breathe is filled with toxins and mold, where classrooms are poorly lit and overcrowded, and where resources are limited and outdated.
+With more than 700 million students worldwide and a quarter of all Americans entering a school building each day, there is no questioning the enormity and urgency of the task before us.
+Instead of walking into places of opportunity, millions enter buildings where the air they breathe is filled with toxins and mold, where classrooms are poorly lit and overcrowded, and where resources are limited and outdated.
 Too many of our children are learning in buildings that are compromising their health and ability to succeed.

 Our kids deserve better.
 Where they learn matters.